BlackOutCode/Construction_Project/README.md

-# Construction_Project
+# Construction_Project By Semen Medvedev
 Project for Kiev's company.
+Positioning by Bootstrap, sliders. pop-up's.
+Mobile version and adaptivity.